- Gina Prince-Bythewood

 - Release Date

 There she finds, living inside an Easter-pink house far away from the goings-on of the outside world, the Boatwright sisters.
-Honeymakers and cultural magnates of their household, they’ve created a private island that, being black women, in the south, in that era, seems like a wonderland.
-The queen bee, August (Queen Latifah) manages the honey business, overseeing the daily operation, as well as providing the heart for her family.
-June (Alicia Keys) is a complicated but barely explored character; clearly educated, she partakes in civil rights demonstrations and plays the cello.
+Honey makers and cultural magnates of their household, they’ve created a private island that, being Black women in the South, during that era, seems like a wonderland removed from the real world.
+The queen bee, August (Queen Latifah), manages the honey business, overseeing the daily operation, as well as providing the heart for her family.
+June (Alicia Keys) is a complicated but barely explored character; clearly educated, she partakes in Civil Rights demonstrations and plays the cello.
 May (Sophie Okonedo), the simple but lovable type, takes all matters of sadness to heart.

-Each performer eclipses the film’s sentimentality—strangely laden with modern folksy songs aligning the soundtrack—by commanding their roles with effortless personality.
-Dakota Fanning proves she’s more than a child star, but a fine young actress with capable range; doubtless she will continue to succeed into womanhood.
+Each performer eclipses the film’s sentimentality—laden with modern folksy songs on the soundtrack for a curious anachronism—by commanding their roles with effortless personality.
+Dakota Fanning proves she’s more than a child star, but a fine young actress with capable range.
 Latifah’s imposing and graceful presence has always been a pleasure to behold.
 Keys and Okonedo fill their parts nicely.
 And although the British actor Paul Bettany should be in starring roles by now after impressive turns in A Beautiful Mind and Master and Commander, he nonetheless astounds as an embodiment of white-trash anger.

-The historical and metaphoric settings both compliment and disparage The Secret Life of Bees.
+The historical and metaphoric settings both complement and disparage The Secret Life of Bees.
 The symbol of the Boatwright home as a bee hive is blatantly obvious.
-Every subplot contains potential meaning beyond the scope of Lily’s search for her identity, since we feel the African American women have more to fight for, not only in terms of civil rights, but for their impressive feminist prowess.
+Every subplot contains potential meaning beyond the scope of Lily’s search for her identity since we feel the African American women have more to fight for, not only in terms of racial equality but for their impressive feminist prowess.
 And yet, Lily’s arc remains moving, sweet, and indeed heartbreaking at times.
 We cannot help but empathize and find ourselves wholly committed to her story.
 Still, aren’t the filmmakers selling the other characters short by devoting so much time to Lily’s conflict?
-Post-film ponderings aside, the direct impact of the picture is unquestionably tender, worth overlooking the apparent flaws for a welcomed and satisfying cry.
+Post-film ponderings aside, the direct impact of the picture is unquestionably tender, worth overlooking the apparent flaws for a welcomed and satisfying tear-jerker.